 - Very Large Distributed File System

-10K nodes, 100 million files, 10PB
+- 10K nodes, 100 million files, 10PB

+- Yahoo is working on a version that can scale to large amounts of data.

 - Assumes Commodity Hardware

 - Files are replicated to handle hardware failure

 - Detect failures and recover from them

 - Optimized for Batch Processing

 - Data locations exposed so that computations can move to where data resides

+- Remember moving large data is an important bottleneck.

 - Provides very high aggregate bandwidth